The Big "P"

-It's not a matter of letting time pass.
+It's not a matter of letting time pass (aka "time in rank", if you will).
 It's a matter of the repetitions and work you do to acquire the skill.
 So if you want to be good faster, you spend more time training and you'll get faster quicker.
 It really is that simple.

 We like to say that earning a black belt in a given style takes so long - three years, five years, ten years, what have you.
 Unless your style requires a certain minimum time-in-rank (as many do), you CAN do it faster, legitimately.
 Those time frames assume a certain level of training, so many hours per week over the years.

 Let me explain what I mean.
 Here's a hypothetical for you: